nicolaheld24/Palisades_LiDAR_R/README.md

 ![Sentinel-2 NBR](figures/palisades_fires_NBR.png)

 The NBR shows a pronounced spectral response to the fire.
 Compared with the pre-fire observations, NBR values decrease strongly in the 12 January 2025 post-fire observation.
 The corresponding dNBR (12 Jan 2025 − 14 Dec 2023) highlights the spatial extent of the fire-related spectral change.
-NBR values increase again in June 2025 and January 2026, indicating changes towards a higher post-fire spectral response.

 (See [`07_sentinel2_indices.js`](scripts/07_sentinel2_indices.js)).